-- Béchamel (white sauce): here's the full recipe.
-I make it plant-based with sunflower oil, soy milk, all-purpose flour, nutmeg, and salt.
+- Béchamel (white sauce): I make it plant-based with sunflower oil, soy milk, all-purpose flour, nutmeg, and salt.

-- Vegan parmesan: here's the full recipe.
-I make it with peeled almonds, soy sauce, nutritional yeast, and salt.
+- Vegan parmesan: I make it with peeled almonds, soy sauce, nutritional yeast, and salt.

-- Vegan ricotta: here's the full recipe.
-I make this with soy milk and lemon juice.
+- Vegan ricotta: I make this with soy milk and lemon juice.

 - Pasta: store-bought Italian dry pasta made with hard-wheat semolina flour.
 You can pick any shape that has a large hole in it.
 I like to make this with bronze-cut rigatoni.

 For the béchamel sauce you'll need a whisk.
-For the vegan parmesan you'll need a blender or food processor.
-For the vegan ricotta you'll need a clean kitchen cloth or a cheese cloth.
+Then, for the parmesan you'll need a blender or food processor.
+And for the ricotta you'll need a clean kitchen cloth or a cheese cloth.

 - Season all the elements: each piece of this recipe should be completely seasoned on its own.
 For instance, season the artichoke sauce well.
 Season your béchamel sauce well.
 And season your pasta cooking water well.
 When building a dish with more elements, seasoning each element will make all the difference.